Minor in Disability Studies

 DS 3331.
 RESEARCH IN DISABILITY STUDIES.
 3 Hours.

 DS 3355.
-ALL IN: UNIVERSAL ACCESSIBILITY IN THE PERFORMING ARTS.
+UNIVERSAL DESIGN & ACCESSIBILITY IN THE PERFORMING ARTS.
 3 Hours.

 DS 4391.
 CONFERENCE COURSE.
 3 Hours.